kyobg/redesigned-mpdelta/README.md

 # redesigned-mpdelta
+DISCLAIMER: This in an ongoing project, and will likely be updated infrequently.

-This repository contains the modifications and improvements I have created or added to better improve the broken Monoprice Mini Delta Printer.
+This repository will contain the modifications, CAD, and other circuitry components utilized to better this printer.